MichelDequick/repository-cloner/README.md

     * arg2: path to folder to clone everything in

 ### Example
-Executing `./repository-cloner.sh example.txt /tmp` will clone all repositories mentioned in `example.txt` int the `/tmp` folder
+Executing `./repository-cloner.sh example.txt /tmp` will clone all repositories mentioned in `example.txt` into the `/tmp` folder